janmoelter/gameboy-emulator/README.md

 ## Overview

 This repository provides an emulator for the original Nintendo Game Boy™.
-Rather than trying to compete with many existing emulators, such as [SameBoy](https://sameboy.github.io/) and [BGB](https://bgb.bircd.org/), this implementation has started as and is an educational exercise as likely one of the best ways to understand how in particular a CPU work.
+Rather than trying to compete with many existing emulators, such as [SameBoy](https://sameboy.github.io/) and [BGB](https://bgb.bircd.org/), this implementation has started as and is an educational exercise as likely one of the best ways to understand how in particular a CPU works.
 Moreover, it is far from complete and still work in progress.

 ## Requirements